tbogdala/noisey/README.md

 * 2D (64-bit) [Perlin noise][link1]
 * 2D (64-bit) [OpenSimplex noise][link3]

-### Modifiers
+### Generators and Modifiers

-* fBm 2D - fractal Brownian Motion
+* FBMGenerator2D - fractal Brownian Motion
-* select 2d - choose from source A or B depending on control source
+* Select2D - choose from source A or B depending on control source
-* scale 2d - modify output by multiplying by a scale and adding a bias constant
+* Scale2D - modify output by multiplying by a scale and adding a bias constant

+Additionally, noisey can load settings from a JSON configuration file and create sources and generators from that.

-**IMPORTANT: This is a new library and API stability is not guaranteed.**
+**IMPORTANT: This is a new library and API stability is not guaranteed (though 1.0 is getting close).**

 Installation